Gautamr16/Kubernetes-K8s-/Kubernetes.md

 - **Solution**:
   - Check PV and PVC status: ```kubectl get pv``` and ```kubectl get pvc```
   - Describe PV and PVC for details: ```kubectl describe pv <pv-name>``` and ```kubectl describe pvc <pvc-name>```

-### Debugging Techniques
-- Techniques and tools for debugging issues in Kubernetes.

-### Performance Tuning
-- Tips for optimizing Kubernetes performance.

 ## Conclusion
 - Kubernetes makes managing applications easier, improving deployment times, scalability, and reliability.
 It has a strong community and is widely used in modern cloud environments.
 Starting with basic concepts and gradually exploring more advanced features is a good way to learn and benefit from Kubernetes.